brettz9/webappfind/README.md

 # Higher priority todos planned

+1. Contemplate option of auto-applying WebAppFind to all local file:// URLs loaded in the browser (redirecting to designated web app)
 1. Added security
     1. Disable further save attempts with bad ID supplied in case a however previously approved site is attempting to guess at the paths of (if the user has enabled path transmission), or at the GUID representing, other non-approved files
     1. Check upon each save attempt that the loaded protocol is still registered as a handler (and remove usage notes above once implemented).